longo-andrea/100-days-of-code/log.md

 - I went on with JavaScript Design Patterns.
 I started learning the basics of Constructor Pattern, which is one of the easiest, one thing worth of noting is that by definig a constructor object by a function, all the methods are redefined for each instance of that object, and in most cases we wouldn't, so thanks to prototype property we can define some shared methods.

 **Thoughts:** Tomorrow I'll going on with communication between Vue components.

+### Day 62: December 3, 2019

+**Today's Progress**:
+- Today I went on with communication between Vue components.
+I learned about props, how to validate them, and how to make them required or assign default value.
+Actually I have to do some more exercises because there are a lot of things, and I didn't got them well.
+- I read about Singleton and Module Design Patterns.

+**Thoughts:** Tomorrow I'll going on with communication between Vue components.